slow-groovin/unstorage-mcp/README.md

 3. You are only responsible for generating the code and do not need to perform testing.
 ```

-> If you dont have installed fetch MCP server, delete the first sentence
+> If you have not installed fetch MCP server, delete the first sentence

 ## debug approaches